 Prevent Mouth Cancer in Indianapolis

 Oral cancer is a serious health threat that affects over forty thousand Americans a year, and kills over half of its victims within five years.
-At Dental Care Today, just east of Carmel, we want to make sure that our patients are as protected as possible from the devastating affects of mouth cancer in Indianapolis.
+At Pence Family Dentistry, just east of Carmel, we want to make sure that our patients are as protected as possible from the devastating effects of mouth cancer in Indianapolis.

 The following symptoms all may be indicators of oral cancer:

 - Mouth sores that heal very slowly.

 - White or reddish patches in the mouth.

 - Jaw or tongue pain.

 - A throat that feels sore all the time.

 - The feeling that something is caught in your throat all the time.

 These symptoms do not necessarily mean that you have mouth cancer, but if you are experiencing them, come into our office in Fishers for an oral cancer screening as soon as you can.
 Our Indianapolis patients have a better chance of receiving successful oral cancer treatment the sooner the disease is detected, and the less time the cancer has had to spread.
 We recommend that our patients come into our office for an oral cancer screening at least once a year as part of our general dentistry services.